 Scenario 1: You are in a small boat and you notice that it is beginning to leak.

 Reactive: You jump overboard and start swimming to shore.
 You also forgot your life jacket.

 Proactive: You evaluate the leak and put your hand or something else, like a rag, over it to stop or minimize it while you see if there is anything available to make a temporary fix.
 You're already wearing your life jacket.

-In-active: You just sit there, while the boat is sinking, and wait to see what is going to happen.
+In-active: You just sit there, while the boat is sinking, and wait to see what's going to happen.